HELEN HALE DANCE IS DEVOTED TO MAKING ROBUST ROCKIN' GORGEOUS MOVEMENT MEDICINE,

 Educated by a rogue group of artists, activists, and cultural shamans in inner-city Atlanta, GA., Helen migrated North to wrangle her BFA through study at Temple University (PA) and Hellenic International Studies in the Arts (Greece).
 She has since been honored to collaborate and perform with a bounty of incredible artists in the States and abroad including Kun-Yang Lin/Dancers, Nichole Canuso Dance Company, Carnival de Resistance, Staibdance, Dishman + Co., PushPush Theater, Santiago Páramo, Tahni Holt, Team Sunshine Performance Corporation, Protect Awesome, Pedro Ramirez, La Banda de los Cienaños, Duende Dance Theater, Meg Foley/Moving Parts, Gathering Wild, Troupe Hellas, Ground Delivery Dance Theater, Room to Move Dance, and the Just Act Ensemble.

-Based in Philadelphia, Helen rolls regularly down to Atlanta to bathe in the southern sun, share the good news of the Nap Ministry, and practice animal sounds with her baby nephew.
 When not in studio mode Helen can be found sipping something on a porch, likely being feisty, and perpetually longing for the sea.